 12. Get local at a brewery

-Visit the historic Newlands Brewery dating back to the 1800s. brewery is the producer of nine world famous beers, and is the oldest operating brewery in South Africa.
+Visit the historic Newlands Brewery dating back to the 1800s.
+The brewery is the producer of nine world-famous beers and is the oldest operating brewery in South Africa.
 Embark on a fully guided tour of the brewery and discover its history and gain insights into modern-day brewing methods.
 Guests learn the fine details of the craftsmanship involved in the beer-making process.

 13. The Old Biscuit Mill